June 26, 2020

 TAHOE MEADOWS

 Ophir Creek was also my water resupply spot.
 The creek was running really strong this time of year, and I decided to dip my tired feet in for a bit while I gathered and filtered water.
-There was a wooden boardwalk was on the opposite side of the creek, and it made a beautiful scene up against vast meadow and mountains.
+There was a wooden boardwalk on the opposite side of the creek, and it made a beautiful scene up against the vast meadow and mountains.
 This tranquil scenery was just what I needed to hit the reset button after my frustrating morning!

 MOUNT ROSE

 I was surprised to see a sign posted on the campground’s entrance board announcing that the campground was full.
-I also noticed they were collecting $22/night just to tent camp there!
+I also noticed they were collecting $22/night just to camp there!
 Jeez.
 That’s steep!
 There wasn’t even running water at the campground, so why the heck would any hiker pay $22 to stay there??
 I’d much rather stealth camp in the mountains, under the trees and stars, and without any neighbors or noise.
-I guess the convenience of people being able to drive in with their car or small trailer lets the forest service do this though.
+I guess the convenience of people being able to drive in with their car or small trailer lets the forest service do this, though.

 GALENA FALLS

 Back down near the trailhead, there was a sign about the weather observatory on Mt.
 Rose, which was established as one of America’s first high-altitude meteorological observatories back in June 1905 (85 years ago!!).
-At the observatory, researchers carried out snow studies and developed the modern science of snow survey which is used today around the world to predict seasonal water flow from precipitation stored in snow pack.
+At the observatory, researchers carried out snow studies and developed the modern science of snow survey, which is used today around the world to predict seasonal water flow from precipitation stored in snowpack.

 As I worked my way up the trail on the north side of the mountain, I encountered some smaller patches of snow again!
 And more day hikers in their late teens and early 20s.
 And lots and lots of hikers with dogs.
 Jeez, this was a popular trail.
 I wonder how many of these folks know they are hiking on the Tahoe Rim Trail or that this small trip to the waterfall is part of a much bigger circuit?

 Galena Falls was 17 miles from where I started this morning, and 37.6 miles from where I need to get to in two days’ time (Tahoe City).
 So it was totally feasible for me to stop here for the night.
-And there were some super nice looking flat spots above the falls where I could call it a day.
+And there were some super-nice-looking flat spots above the falls where I could call it a day.

 It was still pretty early though.
 What the heck was I going to do for the next 3.5 hours until the sun went down?
 Why not push a little further to see if I could find something with great views again?
 Relay Peak was another 3.5 miles ahead and I’m sure I can find somewhere below the summit to camp tonight.
 The snow has been negligible thus far, so I should be good.